MalgoSt/OtoMoto/README.md

 - OtoMoto2_PricePreparation.ipynb

 <b>Purpose:</b>
-Building a model to predict car prices and classify prices as overstated, understated or average.
+Building a model to predict car prices and classify prices as overstated, understated or average.<br>
 Data from the OtoMoto.pl website obtained by webscrapping will be used to learn the model.
 The source code, that was used to retrieve the data, is in the notebook: OtoMoto - WebScrapping.ipynb.